Elon, North Carolina

 They said, “Thus says the Lord.”
 We need to be careful today because many people say some crazy things that they say that God told them.
 Prophets need to be tested.
 Even in the NT times they needed to be tested.
 Many people abuse the prophetic gift but it was a genuine gift.

-EVANGELISTS are people who preach the gospel.
+Evangelists are people who preach the gospel.
 That is something that all of us are to do but some are really good at it.
 It is their spiritual gift.
+They live and breathe evangelism.

 PASTORS are spiritual shepherds but it is not just the pastor.
 The word pastor means ‘shepherd’ and shepherds are to feed the flock.
 Most pastors are more preachers than teachers.
 Some pastors feed the flock and some do not.
 The sheep in some churches are skinny and malnourished.

-Some try to make TEACHERS the same as pastors (pastor-teacher), because one article in Greek goes with both gifts but that is probably not correct.
+Lastly, he mentions teachers.
+Some say that this is the same gift as pastors.
+They say it is the gift of pastor-teacher, because of Greek grammar (Granville Sharp Rule) but that is probably not correct.
 It is not demanded by the Greek text.
 The same construction is used in Ephesians 2:20 and they refer to apostles and prophets.
 Teaching is mentioned as a separate gift in Romans and I Corinthians.

 What is the difference between pastors and teachers?
 Pastors are often more people persons.
 Teachers tend to love truth.
 Pastors tend to love people.
 Pastors tend to be more practical.
 Teachers explain the word.
 Pastors often apply it.
 They are different gifts and not all teachers are pastors, although all pastors should be teachers.